visualstuart/Docs/aspnet/fundamentals/middleware.rst

 ==========
 By `Steve Smith`_

-:doc:`owin`, the Open Web Interface for .NET, describes small application components that can be incorporated into an HTTP request pipeline as middleware.
+Small application components that can be incorporated into an HTTP request pipeline are known collectively as middleware.
 ASP.NET 5 has integrated support for middleware, which are wired up in an application's ``Configure`` method during :doc:`startup`.

 In this article:
 	- `What is middleware`_